OBJECTIVE OF THE CHARTER

 • Engaging us in positive and constructive criticism

-• Giving us ideas on how best improve library in relation to regional, international standards.
+• Sharing ideas on how best we can improve Library in relation set standards.

 • Participating in the information literacy programme.